Top Q&A in Financial Planning and Analysis (FP&A)

-As I have gone through your annual report, I found that the company could take more debt since the financial leverageFinancial LeverageFinancial Leverage Ratio measures the impact of debt on the Company’s overall profitability.
+As I have gone through your annual reportAnnual ReportAn annual report is a document that a corporation publishes for its internal and external stakeholders to describe the company's performance, financial information, and disclosures related to its operations.
+Over time, these reports have become legal and regulatory requirements., I found that the company could take more debt since the financial leverageFinancial LeverageFinancial Leverage Ratio measures the impact of debt on the Company’s overall profitability.
 Moreover, high & low ratio implies high & low fixed business investment cost, respectively. of the company is too low.
 Plus, you have been facing a big challenge in the utilization of your assets.
 These two challenges can be overcome with the right strategy and execution.
 The external factor that’s most challenging for you in the last few years is the competitors that are eating away your market share.

 #7 – How would you become an excellent Financial Planning Analyst?

 There are three skills that financial planning analyst should master.

 - The first skill is the skill of analytics.
 As you can understand, an advanced level of knowledge and application is necessary to master this skill.

 - The second skill is the art of presentation.
 It’s not enough to interpret data.
 You also need to present it to the key people of the organization so that critical decisions can be made at the right time.

 - The third skill is a soft skill.
 It is the ability to say things clearly and has excellent interpersonal skills.